mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 This frame is used to elicit an acknowledgment from its peer.
 It has no content.
 When an endpoint receives a Ping frame, it acknowledges the TLS record that contains this frame.
-This frame can be used to check that the peer can receive TLS records over a particular TCP connection.
+This frame can be used by an endpoint to check that its peer can receive TLS records over a particular TCP connection.

 ~~~
 Ping frame {